HaydenMacDonald/squashinformr/README.md

 # squashinformr
-Web scrape squash data from SquashInfo in R
+Politely web scrape data from SquashInfo in R